abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 ## D/CRUD - Client-side Delete Functionality

-In `OneCharacter.js`, we want the delete to redirect a user back to the list of all characters, so we can see that it's disappeared from the dataset.
+In `OneCharacter.jsx`, we want the delete to redirect a user back to the list of all characters, so we can see that it's disappeared from the dataset.
 First let's import `useNavigate` to accomplish this:

 `import { useParams, useNavigate } from 'react-router-dom'`